Eczema

 Remember that a member of your pharmacy team can also help you with assessing and treating your symptoms.

 We review our health information every two years and this fact sheet was last updated in February 2024.
-Here are details about how we develop and review our self-care aware fact sheets.

 We would like to thank the charity, Eczema Outreach Support for helping us to assess and update the information in our Eczema fact sheet.